Cultivate-Community-Team-2/focus-communities/communities.md

 ## Exercism

+* Mission
+  * Exercism is a community around building coding skills categorized by language.
+Members can be both contributors and consumers of the shared works.
+More info available on their [website](https://exercism.io/about)
 * Non-technical & Technical Governance
   * Is governed by an independent not-for-profit [organization](https://exercism.io/about) with a relatively small staff.
 They curate a community of supporters through roles (mentor, track maintainers, and coders) and documented policies.
   * Company [Leadership](https://exercism.io/team/staff)